-Company means The Kingfisher Fund, a UK authorised investment company with variable capital.
+Company means TS Campana Fund, a UK authorised Investment Company with variable capital.

-Dealing Day means the 14th day and the last Business Day of the month except where the 14th is not a Business Day when it shall be the next Business Day thereafter.
+Dealing Day means the 14th day and the last Business Day of the month except where the 14th is not a Business Day when it shall be the next Business Day thereafter, or any other Business Day at the ACD's discretion, agreed with the Depositary.